-Having successfully produced his own work for a number of years, Nathan joined The Comedy Unit in 2018 and began producing a slate of new projects.
+Having successfully produced his own work for a number of years, Nathan joined The Comedy Unit from 2018 - 2020 and produced a slate of new projects.
 2019 saw him produce Scotland Unsolved (a spin-off from the BAFTA winning Scot Squad starring Louise McCarthy and Julie Wilson Nimmo) as well as The State of It, a brand new 6-part sketch show hosted by Robert Florence.
 He also directed Archie Pepper: Leaders off the Record - a series of shorts that saw the popular Scot Squad character interviewing Scotland’s political leaders in the run up to the 2019 general election.

 The State of It and Archie Pepper: Leaders off the Record were nominated for Best TV Show and Best Online Content at the 2020 Scottish Comedy Awards.